hacker7599/hacker7599/README.md

 - 👋 Hi, I’m @hacker7599
 - 👀 I’m interested in Developing Stuffs that were used to be dreams
-- 🌱 I’m currently learning Flutter and Messing up with UI
+- 🌱 I’m currently learning AI and Messing up with LLMs
 - 💞️ I’m looking to collaborate on any project that can pitch my knowledge
 - 📫 How to reach me ...